2024 IOA September Symposium: Organization as Visitor

 Meet Our Experts:

-Debra Chew, Director of the Division of Inclusivity, Culture, and Equity (DICE), the Federal Housing Finance Agency (FHFA)
+Debra Chew, Director of the Division of Inclusivity, Culture, and Equity (DICE), the Federal Housing Finance Agency (FHFA), USA

 Dick Argys, Executive Vice President of Hospital Operations and Chief Culture Officer at Boston Children’s Hospital